MarkD117/NexTech/README.md

 ### **Admin Features**

 Site admins have full access to all areas of the site.
 They also have full permission to add, edit, update and delete products on the site.
 This can be seen in the form of edit and delete buttons on each of the product cards and in each products detail page.
-The buttons will only be rendered in a user is an admin.
+The buttons will only be rendered if a user is an admin.

 - Product Card Buttons